Government Sri Ranbir Model Higher Secondary School

-Government Sri Ranbir Model Higher Secondary School named after founder Maharaja Ranbir Singh, commonly known as SRML Jammu and Ranbir School, is a government boys higher secondary school in Jammu district of Indian union territory of Jammu and Kashmir.
-It is first high school of Jammu region which was established by Maharaja Ranbir Singh in the late 19th century to promote higher education.
-The school is affiliated with Jammu and Kashmir Board of School Education.
+Government Sri Ranbir Model Higher Secondary School, commonly known as SRML School and Ranbir School, is a government all-boys higher secondary school in the Jammu district of Indian union territory of Jammu and Kashmir.
+It was the first high school of Jammu region, which was established by and named after Maharaja Ranbir Singh in the late 19th century to promote higher school education in the state, then known as Rabir pathshala.
+The school is currently affiliated with the Jammu and Kashmir Board of School Education (JKBOSE).

 History

-Dogra Ruler Maharaja Ranbir Singh founded the institute in 1872 and Maharaja Partap Singh completed construction in 1884.
-At that time, it had the privilege to be the first school of its kind in the state.
+The Dogra Ruler Maharaja Ranbir Singh founded the institute in 1872, and Maharaja Partap Singh completed its construction in 1884.
+At that time, it had the distinction of being the first school of its kind in the state.

 The building between Tennis Hall and Canteen block was used as rasala for many years.
-The office of the school at present was used by Dogra Rulers to deliver justice to the public and the sangeet hall was used for conference and musical programs, the terrace of sangeet hall was used by queens to enjoy artist's performances.
-Before independence, the first information department worked from the commerce block for 10 years, Radio Kashmir Jammu aired its programs for 15 years from the tennis hall.
-The army used a block as its base camp for seven years.
-Another building was used as a stable for the horses of the Maharaja.
+The current office of the school was previously used by Dogra Rulers for delivering justice to the public, and the sangeet hall was utilised for conference and musical programs.
+The terrace of sangeet hall was used by queens to enjoy artist's performances.
+Before independence, the first information department operated from the commerce block for 10 years, and Radio Kashmir Jammu aired its programs from the tennis hall for 15 years.
+The army used one block as its base camp for seven years, While another building served as a stable for the horses of the Maharaja.

 Name history

-Maharaja Ranbir Singh founded the institute in 1872, initially called the Ranbir Pathshala.
+Maharaja Ranbir Singh founded the institute in 1872, initially called as the Ranbir Pathshala.
 In 1905, it was named as Jammu Collegiate School.
 Later in 1965, it was renamed as Government Sri Ranbir Multi-Lateral Higher Secondary School.
-In 2015, it was renamed as Government Sri Ranbir Model Higher Secondary School.
-That is why it is commonly known as SRML Model Higher Secondary School, a combination of its earlier and current name.
+In 2015, it was renamed as Government Sri Ranbir Model Higher Secondary School, that is why it is commonly known as SRML Model Higher Secondary School, a combination of its earlier and current name.

 Administration and Campus

-The school has a campus of 5.1 acre.
+The school has a campus of 5.1 acres.
 Around 2000 students study in school with 140 teaching and non-teaching faculty.
 Ms Anjali Gupta is current principal of school.
-The school has old heritage building with 73 rooms, a library, laboratories, smart classes and an Information Communication Technology (ICT) lab.
+The school has 73 rooms, a library, laboratories, smart classes and an Information Communication Technology (ICT) lab.
 The campus also features an inhouse botanical garden.
 The school is surrounded by Parade ground and Women College Parade on one side and secretariat road on other.
 Rani Park commonly known as Zanana Park is just some footstep far from school.